jagilber/powershellScripts/docs/manage-ado-sfmc-service-connection-with-builtin-task.md

 ## Requirements

-- location to store powershell script used in task: https://aka.ms/sf-managed-ado-connection.ps1
+- location to store powershell script used in task that is available from ADO pipeline: https://aka.ms/sf-managed-ado-connection.ps1
-- service fabric managed cluster 'client' certificate has to be stored in azure key vault and be accessible from ADO pipeline / release
+- service fabric managed cluster 'client' certificate has to be stored in azure key vault and be accessible from ADO pipeline / release.
-- ADO Azure service connection to subscription with managed cluster
+- ADO Azure service connection to subscription with managed cluster.
-- service connection in ADO permissions allowing access to update connection from ADO pipeline / release
+- service connection in ADO permissions allowing access to update connection from ADO pipeline / release.
-- AzurePowershell task executing script must be executed before any Service Fabric task and must be in the  same job
+- AzurePowershell task executing script must be executed before any Service Fabric task and must be in the same job.

 ## Process